Vijay-train/github-actions-test/QuickStart.md

 ## Introduction

-You only need a {% data variables.product.prodname_dotcom %} repository to create and run a {% data variables.product.prodname_actions %} workflow.
-In this guide, you'll add a workflow that demonstrates some of the essential features of {% data variables.product.prodname_actions %}.
+You only need a simple Kubernetes cluster to create and run a workflow.
+In this guide, you'll add a workflow that targets self hosted runner deployed in your kubernetes cluseter

-The following example shows you how {% data variables.product.prodname_actions %} jobs can be automatically triggered, where they run, and how they can interact with the code in your repository.
+The following example shows you how a repository runner can be setup on your kubernetes cluster, and how workflows can be triggered on this runner.

+"🎉"🎉

+## setup your kubernetes cluster
+2. Setup kubernetes cluster ( with minikube link)
+3. Install certmgr
+4. Get a PAT

+## Deploy the actions runner in the kubernetes cluster

+## creating your first workflow targetting the cluster

 ## Creating your first workflow